heiglandreas/authLdap/readme.txt

 Please use the issuetracker at https://github.com/heiglandreas/authLdap/issues

 == Changelog ==
+= 2.0.0 =
+* This new release adds Multi-Site support.
+It will no longer be possible to use this plugin just in one subsite of a multisite installation!
+* Adds a warning screen to the config-section when no LDAPextension could be found
+* Fixes an issue with the max-length of the username

 = 1.5.1 =
 * Fixes an issue with escaped backslashes and quotes